impredicative/newssurvey/README.md

 3. **List section names**: The list of article titles is presented to the LLM, ordered by distance to the user query.
 The LLM suggests a coherent single-level list of sections.
 4. **Rate articles for sections**: For each article, the LLM numerically rates on a scale of 0 to 100 how well the article can contribute to each section.
 5. **Condense article by section**: For each article and section pairing, limited to ones with nonzero ratings, the LLM condenses the article text.
-6. **Get response by section**: For each section, its condensed articles are concatenated together, ordered by their corresponding ratings, up to the maximum input context length of the LLM.
-The LLM formulates the response for each section.
+6. **Get text by section**: For each section, its condensed articles are concatenated together, ordered by their corresponding ratings, up to the maximum input context length of the LLM.
+The LLM formulates the text for each section.